-- 1. All fair valued positions shall be subject to the standards for prudent valuation specified in this Article.
-Institutions shall in particular ensure that the prudent valuation of their fair valued positions achieves an appropriate degree of certainty having regard to the dynamic nature of trading book positions, the demands of prudential soundness and the mode of operation and purpose of capital requirements in respect of fair valued positions. - 2.
-Institutions shall establish and maintain systems and controls sufficient to provide prudent and reliable valuation estimates.
-Those systems and controls shall include at least the following elements: - (a) documented policies and procedures for the process of valuation, including clearly defined responsibilities of the various areas involved in the determination of the valuation, sources of market information and review of their appropriateness, guidelines for the use of unobservable inputs reflecting the institution's assumptions of what market participants would use in pricing the position, frequency of independent valuation, timing of closing prices, procedures for adjusting valuations, month end and ad-hoc verification procedures;
+1. All trading book positions shall be subject to the standards for prudent valuation specified in this Article.
+Institutions shall in particular ensure that the prudent valuation of their trading book positions achieves an appropriate degree of certainty having regard to the dynamic nature of trading book positions, the demands of prudential soundness and the mode of operation and purpose of capital requirements in respect of trading book positions.

+2. Institutions shall establish and maintain systems and controls sufficient to provide prudent and reliable valuation estimates.
+Those systems and controls shall include at least the following elements:

+(a) documented policies and procedures for the process of valuation, including clearly defined responsibilities of the various areas involved in the determination of the valuation, sources of market information and review of their appropriateness, guidelines for the use of unobservable inputs reflecting the institution's assumptions of what market participants would use in pricing the position, frequency of independent valuation, timing of closing prices, procedures for adjusting valuations, month end and ad-hoc verification procedures;

-- (b) reporting lines for the department accountable for the valuation process that are clear and independent of the front office. - 3.
-Institutions shall revalue fair valued positions at least daily. - 4.
-Institutions shall mark their positions to market whenever possible, including when applying trading book capital treatment. - 5.
-When marking to market, an institution shall use the more prudent side of bid and offer unless the institution can close out at mid market. - 6.
-Where marking to market is not possible, institutions shall use a demonstrably prudent valuation approach to mark to model their positions and portfolios, including when calculating own funds requirements for positions in the trading book. - 7.
-Institutions shall comply with the following requirements when marking to model: - (a) senior management shall be aware of the elements of the trading book or of other fair-valued positions which are subject to mark to model and shall understand the materiality of the uncertainty thereby created in the reporting of the risk/performance of the business; - (b) institutions shall source market inputs, where possible, in line with market prices, and shall assess the appropriateness of the market inputs of the particular position being valued and the parameters of the model on a frequent basis; - (c) where available, institutions shall use valuation methodologies which are accepted market practice for particular financial instruments or commodities; - (d) where the model is developed by the institution itself, it shall be based on appropriate assumptions, which have been assessed and challenged by suitably qualified parties independent of the development process;
+(b) reporting lines for the department accountable for the valuation process that are clear and independent of the front office, which shall ultimately be to the management body.

+3. Institutions shall revalue trading book positions at least daily.

+4. Institutions shall mark their positions to market whenever possible, including when applying trading book capital treatment.

+5. When marking to market, an institution shall use the more prudent side of bid and offer unless the institution can close out at mid market.
+Where institutions make use of this derogation, they shall every six months inform their competent authorities of the positions concerned and furnish evidence that they can close out at mid-market.

+6. Where marking to market is not possible, institutions shall conservatively mark to model their positions and portfolios, including when calculating own funds requirements for positions in the trading book.

+7. Institutions shall comply with the following requirements when marking to model:

+(a) senior management shall be aware of the elements of the trading book or of other fair-valued positions which are subject to mark to model and shall understand the materiality of the uncertainty thereby created in the reporting of the risk/performance of the business;

+(b) institutions shall source market inputs, where possible, in line with market prices, and shall assess the appropriateness of the market inputs of the particular position being valued and the parameters of the model on a frequent basis;

+(c) where available, institutions shall use valuation methodologies which are accepted market practice for particular financial instruments or commodities;

+(d) where the model is developed by the institution itself, it shall be based on appropriate assumptions, which have been assessed and challenged by suitably qualified parties independent of the development process;

-- (e) institutions shall have in place formal change control procedures and shall hold a secure copy of the model and use it periodically to check valuations; - (f) risk management shall be aware of the weaknesses of the models used and how best to reflect those in the valuation output; and - (g) institutions' models shall be subject to periodic review to determine the accuracy of their performance, which shall include assessing the continued appropriateness of assumptions, analysis of profit and loss versus risk factors, and comparison of actual close out values to model outputs.
+(e) institutions shall have in place formal change control procedures and shall hold a secure copy of the model and use it periodically to check valuations;

+(f) risk management shall be aware of the weaknesses of the models used and how best to reflect those in the valuation output; and

+(g) institutions' models shall be subject to periodic review to determine the accuracy of their performance, which shall include assessing the continued appropriateness of assumptions, analysis of profit and loss versus risk factors, and comparison of actual close out values to model outputs.